 Jayeola Joshua

-Throughout his career, Joshua has exhibited his work in numerous group exhibitions both locally in Nigeria and internationally, including the Art Miabo International Art Festival (Nigeria), Nine Eighteen Nine Studio Art Gallery "Mother Mother" (USA), and Nirantar International Online Group Exhibition.
-He has also been featured in Suboart Magazine and participated in a portfolio review with Andrew Pierre Hart at Tiwani Contemporary (Nigeria).
+Joshua’s work has been exhibited across Nigeria and internationally, including the Art Miabo International Art Festival, Nine Eighteen Nine Studio Art Gallery (USA), and the Nirantar International Online Exhibition.
+He has also been featured in Suboart Magazine and participated in a portfolio review with Andrew Pierre Hart at Tiwani Contemporary in Lagos.

 FROM OUR BLOGUE